maxiv-science/drp-femtomax/README.md

 It reconstructs a "clean" image for further use with the same shape as the input.

+If the balor gets too many photons, it performs the same background subtraction as the Zyla 10, described below.

 ## Zyla 10
 As single photon detection is hard with the zyla, we only perform this in post-processing.